wp-plugins/nextgen-facebook/readme.txt

 = Version 4.2 =

+Improved support for NextGEN Gallery shortcodes and its ImageBrowser.

 * Added a check for NextGEN Gallery "album", "gallery", and "pid" URL query strings, in combination with the `[nggalbum]` (aka `[album]`) and `[nggallery]` shortcode(s), to determine the correct preview image(s).
 * Added a `ngfbPlugin::get_attachment_image_src()` method to wrap the `wp_get_attachment_image_src()` function, and return an additional array element (cropped or not).
 * Added a class variable and `ngfbPlugin::og_img_url_check()` method, to track and filter duplicate image URLs from shortcodes, content, etc.